ShreyasPrasad/ShreyasPrasad.github.io/content/index.md

 ---
 title: Hi!
 ---
 Hi!
 I'm Shreyas, a recent Computer Science graduate from the University of Waterloo interested in distributed systems, operating systems, and event-driven computing.
-I'm currently working on task scheduling services @AWS.
+I'm currently working on task scheduling services @AWS in Vancouver.

 ![[self.jpeg| center | 300]]